How to scale your business operations

 How do you know if your business is scalable?

-Watch for signs, such as if you have repeatable processes that do not require your near constant attention.
-Is your product or service deliverable reliably without you having to go over every detail?
 Do you have good margins that aren’t going to contract as you grow?
 Is there work that can be offloaded onto technology?
-If your customers keep returning with relatively little effort on your part, and if everything clicks smoothly along even while you’re not there, you are likely ready to scale.
+If your customers keep returning with relatively little effort on your part, and if everything clicks smoothly along even while you are not there, you are likely ready to scale.

 What infrastructure do you need to scale a business?

 What you need are solid mechanisms for dealing with customers, managing finances, and running your operations.
 This tends to include quality software for customer relationship management (CRM), accounting and project management.
-You also need clear procedures that anyone can follow, strong data security and scalable technology won’t crash under pressure.
-Think of infrastructure like blocks in a tower game – the blocks should be strong enough to support a load much heavier than they currently bear.
+You also need clear procedures that anyone can follow, strong data security and scalable technology that won’t crash under pressure.
+Think of infrastructure like blocks in a tower game - the blocks should be strong enough to support a load much heavier than they currently bear.

 How do you scale without losing quality?

-Write comprehensive standards and procedures to preserve your quality at growing any amount.
-Leverage automation to avoid the mundane, but retain the personal touch when it really counts.
 Train your team well and have clear rules for everything you do.
 Begin with a scaled-down approach to this problem and try things out before making them widespread.
-Remember – it is better to grow a bit slower and keep your quality then to grow fast and ruin your reputation.
+Remember - it’s better to grow a bit slower and keep your quality than to grow fast and ruin your reputation.

 What role does automation play in scaling?

 Automation is a bit like a superpower for scaling: It allows you to do more work without adding more people.
 It can handle everything from customer-support emails to social-media posts to employee onboarding.
-The best part is that automated systems also work as an always-ready standby tool, but they never get tired, and they don’t get things wrong.
+The best part is that automated systems also work as an always-ready standby tool, but they never get tired, and they do not get things wrong.
 Begin by automating easy, repetitive tasks and slowly scale to more complicated process as you scale up.

 How do you fund business scaling?

-Think about a few different sources of funding — reinvesting revenue, applying for a loan from a bank, looking for investors or trying crowdfunding.
-A few businesses scale through partnerships or licensing deals.
-The trick is to match your funding to your scaling strategy – if you are scaling by means of technology then venture capital may be a good fit.
+The trick is to match your funding to your scaling strategy - if you are scaling by means of technology then venture capital may be a good fit.
 Now, if you are gradually scaling up, it might be wiser to use profit.
 After all, the best source of funding is often happy customers who buy more.